mithrasankar/Doodler/README.md

 # My Doodler

 The Doodler app allows users to draw on a canvas using customizable brush strokes.
 Users can select colors and clear the drawing.
-The brush stroke size can be adjusted via a SeekBar, and two color buttons allow users to switch between two colors.
+The brush stroke, opacity, and eraser can be adjusted via a SeekBar, and a color picker button allows users to pick from an array of colors.

 ## How to Run the Program